Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Solution Approach

 where the objective function is given by

-We obtain therefore a multi-ratio fractional program, to which we apply the quadratic transform as proposed in \cite{FracProg}.
-This transform allows to decouple the numerators and denominators of the individual fractions while guaranteeing the equivalence of the transformed problem to the original one.\\ In order to apply the quadratic transform, we need to introduce an auxiliary variable $\beta_k$ for each of the $K$ ratios in \eqref{eq:f2}.
-We now formulate the following optimization problem
+after incorporating \eqref{eq:SINRp}.
+The optimization problem in \eqref{eq:a} is a multi-ratio fractional program, to which we apply the quadratic transform as proposed in \cite{FracProg}.
+This transform allows to decouple the numerators and denominators of the individual fractions while guaranteeing the equivalence of the transformed problem to the original one.
+In order to apply the quadratic transform, we need to introduce an auxiliary variable $\beta_k$ for each of the $K$ ratios in \eqref{eq:f2}.
+To this end, we formulate the following optimization problem

-where $\boldsymbol{\beta}=[\beta_1,\beta_2,\dots,\beta_K]$ and the objective function $f_{2a}$ is given by
+where $\bs{\beta}=[\beta_1,\beta_2,\dots,\beta_K]$ and the objective function $f_{2a}$ is given by

-The quadratic transform guarantees that solving \eqref{eq:2a} for $\boldsymbol{\beta}$ and $\boldsymbol{a}_{\text{p}}$ is equivalent to solving \eqref{eq:a}.\\ The optimization problem in \eqref{eq:2a} is convex in each of the variables $\boldsymbol{\beta}$ and $\boldsymbol{a}_{\text{p}}$, when the other one is fixed.
-A straightforward solution approach is to alternatively solve for one of the variables while maintaining the other one constant until convergence of the objective is reached.\\ Starting by fixing $\boldsymbol{a}_{\text{p}}$, the optimal $k$th element in $\boldsymbol{\beta}$ that maximizes the objective in \eqref{eq:2a} results from setting the derivative of $f_{2a}$ with respect to $\beta_k$ to zero (the power constraint is independent of the auxiliary variable $\beta_k$)
+The quadratic transform guarantees that solving \eqref{eq:2a} for $\bs{\beta}$ and $\bs{a}_{\tp}$ is equivalent to solving \eqref{eq:a}.
+The optimization problem in \eqref{eq:2a} is convex in each of the variables $\bs{\beta}$ and $\bs{a}_{\tp}$, when the other one is fixed.
+A straightforward solution approach is to alternately solve for one of the variables while maintaining the other one constant until convergence of the objective is reached.
+Here, convergence is attained, when the absolute change of the objective function drops below some threshold $\varepsilon$.
+Starting by fixing $\bs{a}_{\tp}$, the optimal $k$th element in $\bs{\beta}$ that maximizes the objective in \eqref{eq:2a} results from setting the derivative of $f_{2a}$ with respect to $\beta_k$ to zero (the power constraint is independent of the auxiliary variable $\beta_k$) and is given by